Rebus Community Review Guide

 As we strive to work openly, all contributions made to this textbook will be licensed under a CC BY 4.0 International License.
 Your name will be mentioned in the published version of the book as reviewer.

 No OER can serve all learners, so it is important to be aware of the context the book is meant to live in.
 Take a moment to read through the project summary to familiarise yourself with the book’s purpose and audience before beginning your review.

 Include a quick summary and description of your project and book here.
 You should also link to project info page, so interested readers can learn more.

-Insert a few sentences about the book’s intended audience here.
-For example: “This book is meant for use in first-year introductory courses.
+Insert a few sentences about the OER’s intended audience here.
+For example: “This OER is meant for use in first-year introductory courses.
 The audience will primarily consist of undergraduates pursuing the major, however can also include some mixed-major undergraduates.”
 You can include as much detail as you think is necessary, such as technical requirements, reading levels, etc.

 If there were one single question your review should seek to answer, it should probably be: